Words by Simon Difford

-The rough tasting congeners no doubt present in the gin were masked by flavouring (most commonly with lemon or aniseed) and or sweetening with liquorice, and later or for more expensive gins, by the addition of cane sugar.
-Remember, sugar was an expensive commodity back then.
+The rough-tasting congeners no doubt present in the gin were masked by flavouring (most commonly with lemon or aniseed) and/or sweetening with liquorice, and later, in the 19th century, with sugar.
 This sweetened style of gin has since become known as 'old tom'.

 Old Tom probably started as a general term but it became associated with a particular style of gin.
 One story has it that a cat fell into a vat of gin at an unnamed distillery, giving the gin a distinctive flavour.
 However, the creation of this style of gin more likely lies with Thomas Chamberlain, an early gin compounder.

-The most compelling evidence linking the term 'old tom' with Thomas Chamberlain and Boord's of London revolves around the company being the first to market an old tom gin with a label illustrated with a tomcat sat on a barrel and this went on to become by far the best known brand of this slightly sweet/highly flavoured style of gin.
+The most compelling evidence linking the term 'old tom' with Thomas Chamberlain and Boord's of London revolves around the company being the first to market an old tom gin with a label illustrated with a tomcat sitting on a barrel and this went on to become by far the best-known brand of this slightly sweet/highly flavoured style of gin.

 In 1903, Boord & Son went to court against Huddart & Company to defend their 'Cat Brand' trademark under England's 'passing-off laws'.
 They presented evidence to Mr Justice Swinfen Eady that they had introduced the term in 1849 and that the brand was named after "old Thomas Chamberlain of Hodge's distillery" and presented an old bottle label with a picture of "Old Tom" the man on it, and another label with a picture of a young sailor aboard a ship named "Young Tom."